SharePoint/sp-dev-docs/docs/transform/modernize-classic-sites.md

 ---
 title: Modernize your classic SharePoint sites
-description: Steps to transform your classic site into a modern Office 365 Group-connected team site or communication site. ms.date: 04/17/2018 ms.prod: sharepoint
+description: Steps to transform your SharePoint classic site into a modern Office 365 Group-connected team site or communication site. ms.date: 04/17/2018 ms.prod: sharepoint
 ---